khadas/khadas_docs/source/vim3/HowToUseKhadasNPURepositories.md

-title: How To Use Khadas NPU Repositories
+title: How To Use Pre-Built NPU Demo
 ---

-# aml_npu_demo_binaries Repository
+# Pre-Build NPU demo Repository

 `aml_npu_demo_binaries repository` are executable files repositories, this repository are used to run NPU demo on **khadas VIM3/VIM3L**